Azure-Samples/contoso-chat/docs/workshop/docs/01-Tour-Guide-Setup/01-setup.md

 **✅ | CONGRATULATIONS!** - Your Azure Infra is Provisioned!

-!!! abstract "Step 5: Open Azure AI Studio in tab 4️⃣"
+## Step 4: Open Azure AI Studio in Tab 4️⃣

 1. Open a new browser tab = Tab 4️⃣
 1. Navigate to the [Azure AI Studio](https://ai.azure.com?feature.customportal=false#home):